Review of the NEW Fujifilm GFX 100 RF medium format camera

 Comparison

-First thing that is obvious, as described in the 3D Test-Chart section, the geometrical distortions on the GFX 100 RF is minimal.
+First thing that is obvious, as described in the 3D Test-Chart section, the geometrical distortions on the GFX 100 RF is absolutely minimal.
 This is very different on the combination Fujifilm X-PRO3 and 7Artisans AF 27mm f2.8.
 The right side is off.
 This might be accelerated by a small miss alignment of the camera on the three pods but it´s clearly different from the good results of the Fujinon GF 35mm f4.
 Fujifilm has invested in engineering time to correct the lens optically excellent.
 For my comparison I have chosen to compare the lenses at f5.6.
 At aperture f5.6 most lenses, also these two, are at the maximum of their optical performance.
 On the 3D Test-Chart it is easy to see that both lenses are sharp all over the image without big variations.
-Of course, the details are much clearer and more visible on the GFX 100 RF image.
+Of course, the details and even contrasts are much cleaner and more visible on the GFX 100 RF image.
 To compare the details, I am watching the part of the image with the feathers.
-Fine lines and structures are printed with so many details on the screen.
+Fine lines and structures çare printed with so many details on the screen.
 Another zone to see the performance of lens but also sensor is the metallic reflections on the ball pen shaft.
 The medium format camera is playing in another league.
-Still to be honest, in comparison the 150€ 7Artisans AF 27mm f2.8 is performing well for this low price and can compete with many, much more expensive Fujifilm or even Voigtländer lens.
-If you look carefully in the center of the 3D Test-Chart the 7Artisans lens is rendering a kind of three-dimensional impression.
-The center is virtually sticking out of the image.
-I name this character.
-Something that is seldom visible on very expensive lenses of the newest generation like the Fujinon GF 35mm f4.
-For a professional photographer lenses without character are easier for the job.
-They add the character in the post processing of the image on the computer in a RAW workflow.
-For a semiprofessional like me, who is not making a living on photography, I love lenses with character.
-I also like the processing in camera and do not want to spend hours on the computer.

-The optical and sensor performance of the Fujifilm GFX 100 RF is best in class.
+in a The optical and sensor performance of the Fujifilm GFX 100 RF is best in class.

 Low-Light

 The level of noise at higher ISO values is already low on the APSC sensor of the X-PRO 3.
 Even so, as you can see on the sensor comparison slide, the pixel size of the medium format and APSC sensor are the same 3.8µm, my impression is that the noise is even a bit lower on the GFX100RF.
 Perhaps a result of the latest version of image processing soft- and hard- ware.
 On a second thought the difference in noise could also be related to the difference between the GFX 100 RF Bayer CMOS II medium format sensor and X-Trans CMOS 4 sensor in the Fujifilm X-PRO 3.
 During my tests I made lately with the new Fujifilm X-E5 in low light photography at higher ISO vales during “out of the hand” shooting, resolution and image details are dropping drastically already at ISO 800.
-The same situation shot with the “only” 26 mega pixel X-PRO 3 and 40 mega pixel X-E5 results at bigger uncompressed RAW file size by at least 10-20% with the Fujifilm X-PRO 3.
+The same picture made with the “only” 26 mega pixel X-PRO 3 and 40 mega pixel X-E5, shows a bigger uncompressed RAW file size, by at least 10-20%, with the Fujifilm X-PRO 3.
 The explanation for this phenomenon is the pixel size of 3.03 µm of the 40 mega pixel APSC sensor of the X-E5.
-Smaller pixel size, less light collection at each pixel is asking for a higher amplification of the signal.
+Smaller pixel size, less light collection at each pixel, is asking for a higher amplification of the signal.
 Higher amplification is generating more noise.
 The noise reduction is happening in the sensor stream data processing hardware of the camera and results in less details and resolution in the RAW file.
 To me the new 40 mega pixel APSC X-Trans CMOS 5 sensor is a strong day light sensor, where he can outperform the 26 mega pixel sensor of the X-PRO 3.
 The Fujifilm GFX 100 RF is outperforming both X-Trans APSC sensors multiple times, impressive.

-I have noticed reading on some blogs and comments on the internet that some people believe that a medium format camera without IBIS is a no go.
+I have noticed, reading on some blogs and comments on the internet, that some people believe that a medium format camera without IBIS is a no go.
 If I read some of the reasoning behind these statements I feel remembered to the young generation that can´t drive a car anymore without a navigation system.

 Resolution

-“One hundred and two mega pixels” to set this into perspective, my first big toe into the digital photography world has been a Canon Ixus with 2 mega pixels, I bought in the Duty Free at the Singapore airport Changi in 2000.
 As you might have noticed my preferred lenses to shoot street, portrait, landscape and close ups are a 23(35)mm, 35(52)mm and 50(75)mm (in brackets Full Frame focal length) prime lenses with a minimum of aperture f2.
-To me light sensible zoom lenses are too big and heavy and the smaller less light sensitive zoom lenses are missing a lot of bokeh capabilities.
+To me, light sensible zoom lenses are too big and heavy and the smaller less light sensitive zoom lenses are missing a lot of bokeh capabilities.

 Please have a close look to the cropping zoom example I have been shooting at the media harbor of Düsseldorf.
 To me a perfect proof to the described theory.
 The Fujifilm GFX 100 RF is so much more than a fixed lens camera, it´s a virtual system camera.